youarefree/fullstack-nanodegree-vm/vagrant/catalog/README.md

 Files in the VM's /vagrant directory are shared with the vagrant folder on your computer.
 But other data inside the VM is not.
 For instance, the PostgreSQL database itself lives only inside the VM.

+*Instructions for running the project it self*
+After installing all the prerequisites you need to get hold of the project itself, you can get it from here: https://github.com/youarefree/fullstack-nanodegree-vm/tree/master/vagrant/catalog You can fork it so you can make changes on your own device later on.
+You need to get it to your machine by downloading or in other words cloning it.
+You need to write in your terminal "git clone https://github.com/YOUR-USERNAME/fullstack-nanodegree-vm/tree/master/vagrant/catalog"
+YOUR-USERNAME must be substituted with your username :)

+Done that, you need to go to your terminal and cd into the foler of the VAGRANTFILE.
+There you need to run the commands vagrant up vagrant ssh
+In order to get your virtual machine up and running.
+There is a shared folder to which you need to cd in.
+It is called /vagrant There you can find the catalog folder which you also have to cd into.
+There you can find several python files which you have to run with the command python.

+You have to run them in the correct order with the command python in front.
+The first one is the database_setup.py and judging by its name it gives a setup of a database and creates it in the same folder.
+The second one is the populateDatabase.py file and also we can find out a bit by its name.
+It puts some initial data into our database.
+And finally, you can run the ItemCatalog.py file in order to get the website up and running on your local machine, port 5000.
+After which, if you go to your browser and open http://localhost:5000/ you will see the home page of the website in question.

+It is supposed to be an item catalog, but its interface is a bit like an Online Store just for kicks :)
+Enjoy.